 The fear among those seeking care remains despite government efforts to implement reforms recommended by the Bahrain Independent Commission of Inquiry.
 In particular, according to information shared with MSF, a sizeable number of people injured during political demonstrations, suffering from mild to severe orthopaedic injuries, skin lacerations and respiratory distress, resort to private healthcare because of fear of arrest in public hospitals.

-At the beginning of March, staff members were refused entry into the
+At the beginning of March, staff members were refused entry into the Kingdom of Bahrain.
+As a result, the organisation has suspended activities in the country.

 MSF wishes to facilitate dialogue between health professionals in hospitals and other health centres.
 Furthermore, MSF is prepared to accompany patients to appropriate health facilities to verify that staff, patients and security personnel are acting in compliance with universally recognised medical ethics and humanitarian principles.
 MSF also proposes technical support in emergency preparedness and mental healthcare.